 Explain any nexus between project operations and effects (direct, indirect, and/or cumulative) on the resource to be studies, and how the study results would inform the development of license requirements.

 There are numerous transportation projects that have been studied or even scheduled for construction near the Watana Dam site.
 The cumulative effects on the existing transportation infrastructure of this project and the numerous other projects in the project area need to be evaluated.
-The licensing requirements could include conditions on development, maintenance of transportation facilities, signalization requirements, or other limitations on levels and modes of transportation.
+Potential licensing requirements could include conditions on development, maintenance of transportation facilities, signalization requirements, or other limitations on levels and modes of transportation.

 Explain how any proposed study methodology (including any preferred data collection and analysis techniques, or objectively quantified information, and a schedule including appropriate field season(s) and the duration) is consistent with generally accepted practice in the scientific community or, as appropriate, considers relevant tribal values and knowledge.